 Another reason I like the book is that William Russell, a thoroughly decent and polite young guy from Mississippi, was in Germany studying German.
 He had very little money and often could afford only one meal a day.
 Finally, he got taken on as a part-time (later full time) clerk at the American Embassy, one of the reasons being his fluency in German.

 Russell was not important.
 Didn’t come from an important family.
 Had no high-level social contacts, had no money and didn’t know anyone important.
-Yet he happened to be at the epicenter of calamitous events and watched the Nazis ready their nation for war.
+Yet he happened to be at the epicenter of calamitous events and watched the Nazis hi-jack Germany and set it on the path to war.
 Just as important, he realized it which is why he kept notes for this book which appeared in 1941 to great acclaim.